Have you ever completed a jigsaw puzzle?

 On the back-end, your website should offer you the option of adding meta descriptions to content and updating its title.
 This is useful for improving SEO, as adding in certain words in the meta description will make your site appear in certain searches.

-Avoid These Things on Your Company Website
+Avoid These Features on Your Company Website

 Among multiple sources, a few things are clear: